Pascal Bosschaart

-Pascal Bosschaart (born 28 February 1980 in Rotterdam) is a Dutch retired footballer and current assistant manager of SC Cambuur.
+Pascal Bosschaart (born 28 February 1980 in Rotterdam) is a Dutch football coach and former player.
+As a player, he won the KNVB Cup twice with Utrecht, before playing for Feyenoord, ADO Den Haag and Sydney FC.
+After his playing career, he transitioned into coaching and became interim coach at Cambuur and Feyenoord.

 Club career

 Eredivisie

-Bosschaart made his professional league debut for FC Utrecht in the 1997–98 season, playing for the club until the 2003–04 season, when he was bought by Feyenoord.
+Bosschaart made his professional league debut for Utrecht in the 1997–98 season, playing for the club until the 2003–04 season, when he was bought by Feyenoord.
 His first game for Feyenoord was a 6–1 victory over De Graafschap.
 In August 2006, he moved to ADO Den Haag.
 Bosschaart did not see a great deal of game time under former manager André Wetzel in the 2008–09 season, and therefore joined Helsingborgs IF on trial in February 2009.
 However, he was eventually not signed by the club.